raventid/shell-tips/Spacemacs.md

 ELIXIR:

-To run your test with available IEx.pry you can run them with `iex -S mix test --trace` `--trace` will stop them from timing out and `iex -S` will run them inside IEx session, that will catch `pry`
+To run your test with available IEx.pry you can run them with `iex -S mix test --trace` `--trace` will stop them from timing out and `iex -S` will run them inside IEx session, that will catch `pry` There is also awesome `--no-start` flag, to avoid starting supervision tree.
+Summary: read the docs :)